Blessings to you and yours!

-Those who thirst for heavenly wisdom or seek the real face of God might agree that the divine quest is truly a labor of love.
+Those who seek the real face of God or thirst for heavenly wisdom or might agree that the divine quest is truly a labor of love.
 As we celebrate Labor Day we recognize that there are many types of labor ...each with unique life lessons and results.

-At age 11 Akiane painted the vision she titled "Divine Knowledge"
+Eleven-year-old Akiane Kramarik painted the vision seen here, titled "Divine Knowledge"

-"Only from the deep coal tunnels white diamonds come But only by the light they are recognized"
+Akiane says, "only from the deep coal tunnels, white diamonds come.
+But only by the light, they are recognized"

-This is Akiane's story of the search for divine knowledge represented in the painting Divine Knowledge.
-Akiane says:
+This is Akiane Kramarik's story of the search for divine knowledge represented in the painting Divine Knowledge.
+Akiane Kramarik says:

 "The young sculptor represents our civilization....
 His youth shows that our civilization is still immature.
 The sculptor is chiseling a huge heap of coal in order to find the diamond representing divine knowledge.

-The melted ice that formed a narrow stream flowing through, symbolizes humanity's thirst for knowledge that can be quenched only by the light of love.
-Akiane
+The melted ice that formed a narrow stream flowing through, symbolizes humanity's thirst for knowledge that can be quenched only by the light of love."